RedHatInsights/drift-backend/README.md

 `LOG_LEVEL=debug prometheus_multiproc_dir=/tmp/tempdir INVENTORY_SVC_URL=<inventory service url> ./run_app.sh`

-You may also set `RETURN_MOCK_DATA` to `true` if you want a large set of mock facts returned for each system.

 The prometheus_multiproc_dir should be a path to a directory for sharing info between app processes.
 If the dir does not already exist, the app will create one.